jeremy-koch/MCEN3030/0_details/course-policies.md

 If we are not going to police AI use, the responsibility shifts to the student to understand what amount of AI use is too much.
 A good starting point: If you would be hesitant to show me your prompts, you probably went too far.

-The instructional staff will monitor student submissions and commit history (one commit near the deadline... a sign of AI misuse).
+The instructional staff will monitor student submissions and commit history.
+This data will inform discussions with individual students or the class as a whole.
+For example, one commit near the deadline, with perfect code, is a strong indicator of AI misuse -- if that student proceeds to struggle on the exams, we will have a frank discussion.